College Graduate Competencies

 - Writing Across the Curriculum Rubric Tool

-- Information Technology: Use a computer to perform personal and professional tasks.
+- Technology: Use technology tools efficiently and effectively to perform personal and professional tasks.

-- Problem Solving and Decision Making: Recognize and solve problems through analysis, evaluation, and synthesis to make informed decisions.
+- Problem Solving: Solve problems through analysis, creativity, and synthesis to make informed decisions.

-- Interpersonal and Professional Behavior: Demonstrate good work habits, effective interpersonal and teamwork skills, and a high level of professionalism.
+- Professionalism: Demonstrate good work habits, effective interpersonal and teamwork skills, and a high level of professionalism.

 - Diversity: Exhibit respect and sensitivity for individual and institutional differences.